hbjcr/mars_docs/README.md

 **3. Enable SSH root login**

-You will have to select one of your MARS hosts as your "first cluster server".
+You will have to select one of your MARS hosts as your "Node A" (the first node on your cluster).
 Your other MARS hosts will require remote SSH access using their local root account.

-The first step is to enable SSH root login in your first cluster server, you need to manually open the SSHD configuration file ```/etc/ssh/sshd_config``` within your first cluster server and change these lines
+The first step is to enable SSH root login on your Node A, you need to manually open the SSHD configuration file ```/etc/ssh/sshd_config``` within your Node A and change these lines

 ```
 FROM: